aidanconnerly/aidanconnerly.github.io/_portfolio/betting_tutorial.md

     </figcaption>
 </figure>

 Betting exchanges operate differently from traditional sportsbooks.
-Instead of betting against the house, bettors trade trade directly with one another.
+Instead of betting against the house, bettors trade directly with one another.
 The exchange simply facilitates these trades and charges a small fee, meaning its business model prioritizes **betting volume**, not bettor losses.

-This structure allows exchanges to offer highly competitive odds and avoid limitng winning players.
+This structure allows exchanges to offer highly competitive odds and avoid limiting winning players.
 However, exchange prices depend heavily on market liquidity, and on *who* is providing that liquidity.

 An exchange line may look sharp, but without enough volume, it may not reflect true consensus pricing.
 In thin markets, prices are often set by a small number of participants, many of whom are experienced bettors.
 This introduces a risk known as **adverse selection**: when you accept a bet, the person on the other side may be offering it precisely because the price favors them.